-VANCOUVER, British Columbia — American Chris Fogt and Canadian David Bissett will be the final two Mormon athletes to compete in the 2010 Winter Olympics during four-man bobsled runs Friday and Saturday.
+VANCOUVER, British Columbia — American Chris Fogt and Canadian David Bissett were the final two Mormon athletes to compete in the 2010 Winter Olympics, during four-man bobsled runs Friday and Saturday, Feb.
+26-27.

-Bissett, a former University of Alberta running back, is in his second Games.
-He'll be on one of Canada's two four-man bobsled teams.
+Bissett, a former University of Alberta running back, was in his second Games.
+He raced on one of Canada's two four-man bobsled teams.

 In the 2006 Olympics, Bissett slid in both two- and four-man races, but for this year was only slated for the four-man field.

-However, Sunday he replaced the injured brakeman in Canada's No. 1 two-man sled.
-Saturday night that sled crossed the finish line upside down in the second heat; brakeman Lascelles Brown was not seriously hurt but did not slide in the third and fourth runs Sunday.
+However, a week into the Games he replaced the injured brakeman in Canada's No. 1 two-man sled.
+On the first night of two-man competition that sled crossed the finish line upside down in the second heat; brakeman Lascelles Brown was not seriously hurt but did not slide in the third and fourth runs the next day.
 With Bissett taking Brown's place, the two-man team rose from 21st place to 15th place over the final two runs.

-One other LDS bobsledder, former BYU soccer star Shauna Rohbock, competed Tuesday and Wednesday (see the sports section of today's Deseret News for results).
-She won a silver medal during the 2006 Olympics.
+One other LDS bobsledder, former BYU soccer star and Orem, Utah, native Shauna Rohbock, finished sixth in women's competition.
+That was a disappointing finish for her, because she had won a silver medal during the 2006 Olympics.

 Other Mormon Olympians:

-Noelle Pikus-Pace of Eagle Mountain, Utah County, was one-tenth of a second short of a medal, taking fourth in women's skeleton.
+Noelle Pikus-Pace of Eagle Mountain, Utah, was one-tenth of a second short of a medal, taking fourth in women's skeleton (see separate story above).